Nirshat/Python-programs/Activities/README.md

-### This repository is for the compilation of my school activities in python programming.
+### This directory is for the compilation of my school activities in python programming.